Republican senators push FCC to act on Trump social media order

 "Social media companies have become involved in a range of editorial and promotional activity; like publishers, they monetize, edit, and otherwise editorialize user content.
 It is time to take a fresh look at Section 230 and to interpret the vague standard of ‘good faith’ with specific guidelines and direction,” the senators wrote.

+White House spokesman Judd Deere noted Trump's executive order formally requesting the FCC take a second look at Section 230.

-Trump signed an executive order that seeks to curtail their legal protections after Twitter TWTR.N added a notice that one of his tweets violated its rules for “glorifying violence,” shortly after it slapped a fact-check label on another of his tweets against voting by mail.
+Trump's order seeks to curtail their legal protections after Twitter Inc TWTR.N added a notice that one of his tweets violated its rules for “glorifying violence,” shortly after it slapped a fact-check label on another of his tweets opposing voting by mail.
 It was the first time Twitter had challenged his posts.

-Last week, an advocacy group backed by the tech industry filed suit asking a judge to block the executive order.
+Last week, an advocacy group backed by the tech industry sued, asking a judge to block the executive order.

 FCC Commissioner Mike O'Rielly said on Tuesday the order poses a lot "of very complex issues."

-O'Rielly said earlier "as a conservative, I'm troubled voices are stifled by liberal tech leaders.
+O'Rielly tweeted earlier "as a conservative, I'm troubled voices are stifled by liberal tech leaders.
 At same time, I'm extremely dedicated to the First Amendment which governs much here."

 (Reporting by David Shepardson in Washington; additional reporting by Alexandra Alper; Editing by Bill Berkrot)